cbjs-dev/cbjs/docs/src/guide/services/kv.md

 ::: tip
 When upserting, if any expiry time has been set on the document, it will be removed.
-If you don't want that, use the `preserveExpiry` option.
-The expiry time will then be reset, just like when using `Collection.touch`.
+If you don't want that, use the `preserveExpiry` option, the expiry time will then be reset, just like when using `Collection.touch`.
 :::

 ### Sub-document mutation